WRITERS JOINING THE FESTIVAL IN 2024

 Each Workshop will be presented for two hours and will address a variety of topics, genres, skills, and techniques.

 In order to participate in any Workshop, a registration fee is required.
-A $110 fee entitles you to attend as many workshops as you wish with the exception of the Intensive Workshops.
+A $120 fee entitles you to attend as many workshops as you wish with the exception of the Intensive Workshops.

 Those seeking to take part in an Intensive Workshop on Friday, June 7th and attend any Workshop on Saturday or Sunday should simply register for the Intensive Workshop of your choice then make your 2-Hour Workshop sections in the appropriate time slots on the Eventbrite Registration Page.
+The fee for this Intensive Workshop / Workshop combination is $130.

 If you want to attend just ONE Workshop during the weekend, we have instituted a "Single Workshop Fee" which is $30.